backblaze-b2-samples/b2-twelvelabs-example/README.md

 * The JavaScript front end sends the list of videos to an API in the web app.

-* The web app's index API starts a Huey task that creates a Twelve Labs index task for each video, then polls for the status of each video until all are ready.
+* The web app's index API starts a Huey task that creates a Twelve Labs index task for each video, then polls for the status of each video, updating the database, until all are ready.

 * As each video reaches the ready state, the Huey task copies the thumbnail, transcript and other data to Backblaze B2.

-* Once a video is indexed, its thumbnail is displayed in the main list of videos, and its transcript etc are shown on its detail page.
+* Once a video is indexed, its thumbnail is displayed in the main list of videos, and its transcript and other data are shown on its detail page.

 ### Searching Videos

-* Users can search on natural language queries such as "cats playing on floor"
+* Users can search on natural language queries such as "cats playing on the floor"

 This webinar recording shows the website in action and explains how the pieces fit together: